HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 TODO: Mention the stuff in section 9 of Johnstone's paper relating
 $\mathsf{Sh}(X)$ to $\mathcal{T} / X$.

-TODO: say somewhere that it's also interesting to ask how Johnstone's topos relates to the gros topoi described in ML&M...
-Maybe try to work this out?

 TODO: What do "mere existentials" look like in $\mathcal{T}$?
 In a sheaf topos it means something exists on each section of an open cover, but these might not glue into a _global_ section.
 Is there a similar interpretation (maybe involving subsequences?) for $\mathcal{T}$?

-TODO: in the section on bonus axioms, mention the Escardó paper that $\mathcal{T}$ thinks that
-"all functions $\mathbb{N}^\mathbb{N} \to \mathbb{N}$ are continuous" is true when interpreted as propositions, but _not_ when interpreted as types!

 I've been thinking a lot about the internal logic of topoi again, and I want to have more examples of topoi that I understand well enough to